raphael-group/spatial_anomaly_detection/scripts/README.md

 The key function is `calculate_anomaly_score()`, which takes in the following parameters:

     coordinates: a numpy array of size n x 2
-        The numpy array that contains the points to comute the anomaly score at.
+        The numpy array that contains the points to compute the anomaly score at.
+In practice, if the slices are already aligned then one can just use the coordinate matrix of any one replicate.
     spatial_KDTrees: list of KDTree objects
-        This list contains 1 KDTree object per replicate, structured as:
+        This list contains 1 KDTree object per each replicate's spatial coordinate matrix, structured as:
         [condition_0_rep_1_KDTree, condition_0_rep_2_KDTree, ..., condition_1_rep_k_KDTree]
     gene_feature_replicate_matrices: list of gene expression matrices
         A list of gene expression matrices, 1 for each coordinate, matching the structure of the spatial_KDTrees list